Gracelaura/week2ip/README.md

 * Any web browser on any device eg android, windows etc

-* Access to an internet connection
+* Access to an internet connection.

 ### Installation Process
 * Run the index.html on any web browser